richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 RPI Alexa server now sends "display cards" data to clients.
 Currently tested with the Device Simulator Python application [not yet implemented on FT900 and ESP32].
+TODO: Display the "display cards" data based on the UI template guidelines.

 The following questions produces the 5 different Alexa display cards templates.